top of page

 Emanuel Xavier

 Emanuel Xavier was born in Brooklyn, New York, and became involved in the ball scene as a homeless gay teen.
-Over a span of twenty-five years, Xavier has received recognition as a spoken word artist from national colleges and universities.
-He has been named an LGBTQ Icon by The Equality Forum and has been presented a New York City Council Citation Award.
-Xavier has received an International Latino Book Award, Lambda Literary Award nominations and American Library Association Over the Rainbow Books selections for his collections which include: Pier Queen, Americano, If Jesus Were Gay, Nefarious, Radiance and Selected Poems of Emanuel Xavier.
+Fusing the ball scene and spoken word poetry community, he created The Glam Slam as Father of The House of Xavier.
+He was named an LGBTQ+ Icon by The Equality Forum and been a finalist for International Latino Book Awards, Lambda Literary Awards, and American Library Association Over the Rainbow Books selections.
+His poetry collections include: Pier Queen, Americano, If Jesus Were Gay, Nefarious, Radiance, Selected Poems of Emanuel Xavier, and Love(ly) Child.
 He is also editor of Me No Habla With Acento: Contemporary Latino Poetry, Bullets & Butterflies: queer spoken word poetry and Mariposas: A Modern Anthology of Queer Latino Poetry.
-He is the recipient of a Gay City Impact Award and The Marsha A. Gomez Cultural Heritage Award.
-Xavier founded the Penguin Random House LGBTQ Network and is on the Board of The Publishing Triangle.
-The author and editor of several books, Xavier continues to read his work across the country.
+He is recipient of a New York City Council Citation and a Gay City Impact Award for his many contributions to NYC arts culture.
+His work has appeared in Poetry, A Gathering of the Tribes, Best American Poetry, and elsewhere.
+Xavier founded the Penguin Random House LGBTQ+ Network and is on the Board of The Publishing Triangle.

 Photograph by Shane Lukas (2006).jpg